jmatak/CuckooFilter/README.md

 University of Zagreb.
 Link to the course pages: https://www.fer.unizg.hr/predmet/bio.

-Follow the next example for compiling and running the demo code of (Dynamic) Cuckoo filter implementation.
+Follow the next example for compiling and running the demo example of (Dynamic) Cuckoo filter implementation.
 ```
 mkdir build
 cd build